 - Safe floors, stairways, and railings.

-Tenants have a right to a fair and equal opportunity to rent your home.
-It is unlawful for a landlord to discriminate against their tenant based on their race, color, nationality, religion, familial status, and disability.
+Tenants have a right to a fair and equal opportunity to rent your home under the Florida laws.
+It is unlawful for Florida landlords to discriminate against their tenant based on their race, color, nationality, religion, familial status, and disability.

-The Florida Fair Housing law also adds pregnancy as an extra protection to the federally protected list.
+The Florida Fair Housing law also adds pregnancy as an extra protection to the federally protected list and needs no further notice.

-As a landlord in Florida, you have a right to charge tenants a security deposit.
-But when you do, you must comply with certain regulations.
+As a Florida landlord, you have a right to charge tenants a security deposit.
+But when you do charge tenants a security deposit, Florida landlords must comply with certain regulations.
 Including:

 - Storing the deposit in either an interest-bearing account, a normal account, or posting it as a surety bond.